LOVING. LIBERATING. LIFE-GIVING.

 One of Many

 St. Paul’s is a congregation of The Episcopal Church, a denomination in the Anglican Communion, made up of millions of people across the world.
-We are members of the Episcopal Diocese of Eastern Michigan, a network of 47 congregations.
+We are members of the Episcopal Diocese of the Great Lakes, a network of 97 congregations.